EuphoriaYan/zi2zi-pytorch/README.md

 ```
 **schedule** here means in between how many epochs, the learning rate will decay by half.
 The train command will create **sample,logs,checkpoint** directory under **experiment_dir** if non-existed, where you can check and manage the progress of your training.

 During the training, you will find two or several checkpoint files **N_net_G.pth** and **N_net_D.pth** , in which N means steps, in the checkpoint directory.

+**WARNING**, If your **--checkpoint_steps** is small, you will find tons of checkpoint files in you checkpoint path and your disk space will be filled with useless checkpoint file.
 You can delete useless checkpoint to save your disk space.

 ### Infer
 After training is done, run the below command to infer test data: